-Only those individuals listed on the final credit list included and incorporated in entered material, will be eligible to obtain a statue, statuette, or other NATAS recognition upon determination of a winning entry, and not otherwise.
-NATAS will only accord a statue, statuette, or other NATAS recognition in the manner as may be identified in advance via the stated written and thereto-corresponding competition procedures.
-Specifically, any entrant's credited job title must exactly correspond to the as-written and as-aired/as-transmitted/as-telecast credits included in the entry material, per the following:
+Only those individuals listed on the final credit list will be eligible to obtain a statuette or other NATAS recognition upon determination of a winning entry, and not otherwise.
+NATAS will only accord a statuette or other NATAS recognition in the manner as may be identified in advance via the corresponding competition procedures.
+Specifically, any entrant's credited job title must exactly correspond to the as-written and as-aired/as- transmitted/as-telecast credits included in the entry material, per the following: